wdawson/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 tags: [authentication, spring boot, react, okta, oidc]
 tweets:
   - "Learn how to integrate @springboot and @reactjs in this tutorial from @mraible."
-  - "Want to develop an application with @java on the backend and @typescriptlang on the front?
+  - "Want to develop an application with @java on the backend and @reactjs on the front-end?
 This article is for you!"
 ---

 React has been getting a lot of positive press in the last couple years, making it an appealing frontend option for Java developers!
 Once you learn how it works, it makes a lot of sense and can be fun to develop with.
 Not only that, but it's *wicked fast!* If you’ve been following me, or if you've read this blog for a bit, you might remember my [Bootiful Development with Spring Boot and Angular](/blog/2017/04/26/bootiful-development-with-spring-boot-and-angular) tutorial.
 Today, I'll show you how to build the same application, except with React this time.
 Before we dive into that, let’s talk some more about what React is great for, and why I chose to explore it in this post.